CiscoDevNet/terraform-provider-ndfc/docs/resources/inventory_devices.md

 ### Optional

 - `auth_protocol` (String) The authentication protocol to use for the devices
 - `deploy` (Boolean) Default set to true.
-NDFC recommends deploying the configuration of the devices in inventory itself.
-Not doing so could lead to "out-of-sync" issues when configuring other resources during deployment in other resources.
+NDFC recommends deploying the device configuration during "add devices" to avoid "out-of-sync" issues when deploying in other resources.
 - `max_hops` (Number) The maximum number of hops to use during the discovery of devices
 - `preserve_config` (Boolean) Preserve the configuration of the devices
 - `retries` (Number) The number of retries to use validate fabric status before execution of requests
 - `retry_wait_timeout` (Number) The time to wait between retries to validate fabric status before execution of requests
 - `save` (Boolean) Default set to true.
-NDFC recommends saving the configuration of the devices in inventory itself.
-Not doing so could lead to "out-of-sync" issues when configuring other resources during deployment in other resources.
+NDFC recommends saving the device configuration during "add devices" to avoid "out-of-sync" issues when deploying in other resources.
 - `seed_ip` (String) The seed IP address to use for the discovery devices
 - `set_as_individual_device_write_credential` (Boolean) Set and use discovery credentials for LAN devices